michael71/ItopEnterprise/README.md

 iTop is a web based Open Source CMDB with Modules for the different \nITIL Processes.
 It includes Ticketing, a Self-Service-Portal and several interfaces to 3rd-party systems.
 More info: www.itomig.de/itop and www.combodo.com.

+An apk-file can be found in the "app" folder.

 License: GPLv3.

-(c) 2014 ITOMIG GmbH and Michael Blank
+(c) 2011-2015 ITOMIG GmbH and Michael Blank